Learn the Pros and Cons of Rocks vs. Mulch for Your Landscaping Needs

 Cons of Landscaping with Gravel or Stones

 The largest con of landscaping with gravel or stones is that it is more expensive than mulch.
 It is also more difficult to install, as you need to be more aware of where you place the stones to get full coverage on the ground and gravel is much heavier than mulch, so it takes more effort to install it.
 You will need to install edging to keep the gravel off the grassy areas around it, so it doesn’t damage a lawnmower when the blades hit the rocks.
+Also learn how to drain gas from riding lawn mower.
 However, landscape stone in your beds is more cost-effective than mulch in the long run, because you don’t need to replace it every year.
 Gravel and stones do hold and reflect heat, so you should be wary of the plants with rocks in the beds because they can feel an increase in the temperatures around them.

 Gravel vs. Mulch: Which is Best for Your Landscaping Needs?